TMorville/tmorville.github.io/_finprojects/free-energy.md

 that arise from the assumption that the input is normally distributed (again, see Bogaez for derivations).

+Below the network dynamics are sketched.
+Arrows denote excitatory input, circles inhibitory input,   and unless specified ($$\theta,v_p,\Sigma_u,\Sigma_p$$), weights of connections are assumed to be one.

 ![png]({{ site.url }}{{ site.baseurl }}/assets/images/Bogacz_graph_1.png)

 The next snippit of code implements those dynamics and thus, the network "learns" what value of $$\phi$$ that maximises the posterior.

 ```python